 More and more, we are working with project teams to set responsible early budgets and design to those budgets instead of the traditional milestone estimating process.
-Our deep experience in K-12 building allows us to create early conceptual cost models that accurately describe what your elementary program should cost.
+Our deep experience in K-12 building allows us to create early conceptual cost models that accurately describe what your high school program should cost.
 This serves as our target for each trade package and we work diligently with the design team to maintain those targets.
 This budget discipline keeps the project on track and prevents costly and frustrating delays due to unplanned value engineering.

-Although the process of putting targets on each scope of work can seem limiting, it actually necessitates creativity and requires our team to find solutions.
+Although the process of putting targets on each scope of work can seem limiting, it results in creativity because it requires our team to find innovative solutions within the target budget.
 This participation in the design process is where we excel, bringing together our market knowledge, subcontractor relationships and deep experience to ensure success.